Happy New Year!

 At my age, I know everything there is to know about every kind of “Diet” out there.
 I have read or tried them all.
 I have bought supplements, adaptogens, nutritional enhancements, teas, powders, fancy greens that promised to make my skin glow or have more energy.
 Words like Matcha, Keto, and Probiotics filled my head.
 Nothing ever thinned out, except my wallet.

-Last February, I threw out every book, supplement and stopped listening to all the noise.
+Two years ago, I stopped listening to all the noise.
 I made a list of the foods I enjoy and plugged them into the WW app on my phone.
-I started eating all of them, in moderation of course, but if I felt like chocolate, I let myself have a few pieces and do you know what happened… I lost 26 pounds in 2018 and felt better than I have in years!
-It took 11 months, but I did it by eating foods I love…some with sugar, bread and the things we are told not to eat.
-I am so happy that I threw out all the hype and marketing and simply ate what I liked.
+I started eating all of them, in moderation of course, but if I felt like chocolate, I let myself have a few pieces and do you know what happened… I lost 22 pounds, but then the pandemic hit and I deciding to try intermittent fasting and eat plant based.
+I lost 20 more pounds and felt better than I have in years!

 Benefit: Weight loss and better health.

 We all have ambitions and goals, inevitably complicated by a variety of obstacles.
 It can be all too easy to come down hard on ourselves when we feel we’ve failed something we so desperately wanted to achieve.

 Make a promise to invest in yourself and start editing what no longer feels right in your life.
 The benefits are not all instant, but will build up to long-lasting changes that can truly make a difference in every aspect of your life.